• Skip to main content

 • Apple Cider Vinegar- Balances the sweetness of the baked beans with a bit of acidity.

-• Water- Thins the baked bean sauce so that it mixes easily with the navy beans.
+• Water- Thins out the baked bean sauce so that it mixes easily with the cooked navy beans.

 • Mustard Powder- A little mustard powder adds a tangy note to these honey baked beans.